Jim Davis (cartoonist): Early and personal life

 James Robert Davis was born in Marion, Indiana, on July 28, 1945.
-He grew up on a small Black Angus cow farm in Fairmount, Indiana, with his father James William Davis, mother Anna Catherine "Betty" Davis (née Carter), and his brother Dave.
+He grew up on a small Black Angus cattle farm in Fairmount, Indiana, with his father James William Davis, mother Anna Catherine "Betty" Davis (née Carter), and his brother David.
 Davis's childhood on a farm parallels the life of Garfield's owner, Jon Arbuckle, who was also raised on a farm with his parents and a brother, Doc Boy, and is also a cartoonist whose birthday is on July 28.
 Davis attended Ball State University where he studied art and business; one of his fellow students was David Letterman.
 At Ball State he became a member of the Theta Xi fraternity.

-At Fairmount High School in 1959, Davis joined the staff of his school's newspaper The Breeze, where he became Art Editor.
-Here his first comic was featured, apparently inspired by school life.
+At Fairmount High School in 1959, Davis joined the staff of his school's newspaper The Breeze, where he became the art editor.
+It was here that his first comic was featured, apparently inspired by school life.
 Davis also drew the majority of the illustrations for his 1963 senior yearbook, using the same characters.

 Davis has been married twice.
-He was married to Carolyn Altekruse, who was allergic to cats; the couple owned a dog named Molly.
-They have a son.
-On July 16, 2000, Davis married Jill, who had two children from a previous marriage.
+His first wife was Carolyn Lou Altekruse, whom he married in July 1969.
+The couple owned a dog named Molly.
+They have a son, Alexander.
+Davis's second and current wife is Jill Carol Hahn, who worked at his company, Paws, Inc., as a vice president; they were married on July 16, 2000.
+As a result, Davis became the stepfather of two additional children, Ashley and Christopher.

 Davis joined the faculty of Ball State University in Muncie as an adjunct professor in fall 2006, lecturing on the creative and business aspects of the comics industry.

-Davis resides in Albany, Indiana, where he and his staff produce Garfield under his company Paws, Inc., which he founded in 1981.
+Davis resides in Albany, Indiana, where he and his staff produce Garfield under Paws, Inc., which he founded in 1981.
 Paws, Inc. employs nearly 50 artists and licensing administrators, who manage Garfields worldwide licensing, syndication, and entertainment empire.

 Davis is a former president of the Fairmount, Indiana chapter of the FFA.

 In December 2019, Davis announced that he would hold weekly auctions for all hand-painted Garfield comics made from 1978 to 2011.
 He explained that he started drawing comics digitally using a graphics tablet in 2011.
 Older comics remained sealed in a climate-controlled safe, and Davis had to figure out what to do with them.